Type-safe bitwise operations - TL;DR

 For unscoped enums with unspecified underlying type, the compiler infers two types:

-This hypothetical integer value type is not deducible from the type of the enumeration.
+The deduction of this hypothetical integer value type requires static reflection which is only available in C++26.
 (It requires to know the values of all enumerators.)
 Furthermore, it is in general not the same as the underlying type.
 E.g.

 has underlying type |